Rational sets in virtually abelian groups: languages and growth: Acknowledgements

-The authors were supported by EPSRC Standard Grant EP/R035814/1.
 They would like to thank Angus Macintyre for his generous advice on model theory and Katrin Tent, Mike Prest and Chlo\'e Perin for helpful discussions.
+They would also like to thank Alex Bishop for many useful comments, including the suggestion of a stronger Proposition \ref{prop:growth2}, and Tatiana Nagnibeda and Pierre de la Harpe for advice that improved the exposition of the paper.